astojanov/astojanov.github.io/_posts/2017-12-20-scala-simd.md

 ```

-Indeed, the assembly diagnostics confirms that the JVM only uses `SSE` whereas our staged version uses `AVX` and `FMA`,
+Indeed, the assembly diagnostics confirms that the JVM only uses `SSE` registers, whereas our staged version uses `AVX` registers and `FMA` instructions,
 which explains the better performance for larger sizes.

 <br />